asaygom/asaygom/README.md

 # Hi! my name is Alexis Sayago 👋
 ### Full-stack software engineer
-Civil engineer focused on process automation and resource optimization, constantly learning about new technologies, currently looking for challenges in software development.
+Civil engineer focused on process automation and resource optimization, currently looking for challenges in software development.
+Experienced in full-stack web application development, ranging from frontend with JavaScript and React, to backend with Python and Flask.
+Proficient in languages and tools like HTML, CSS, Bootstrap, JavaScript, React, GIT, GitHub, API handling, Python, Flask, SQL, and more.

-5 years of experience in project planning, monitoring, progress control, database management and data analysis.
-Making use of Last Planner methodologies and BIM coordination.
+5 years of experience in project planning, tracking, progress control, database management and data analysis.
+Making use of Agile and Last Planner methodologies, as well as BIM coordination.

-Among the latest skills acquired, I would highlight knowledge in HTML5, CSS, Bootstrap, JavaScript, React, GIT, GitHub, API management, Python, Flask, SQL, and more.

 ## Technologies and tools